-Lower the temperature on your thermostat in the winter, or raise it in the summer, during the daytime when you’re home.
+- Lower the temperature on your thermostat in the winter, or raise it in the summer, during daytime hours when you’re not at home.
 You could save up to 5 percent on energy usage for every degree you either lower the temperature in

-winter or raise it in the summer.
+winter or raise it in the summer for extended periods.
 Instead of making your system do all the work, wear an extra layer of clothing in the winter to help keep warm, or wear lighter, well-ventilated clothes in the summer to help keep cool.
 You might be surprised at how quickly you become acclimated to the “new normal” in your home.